 The above-mentioned studies used a variety of observation techniques to quantify the moist bias.
-Radiosonde or dropsonde humidity observations provide temporally continuous series of profiles at the same location, but their reliability is limited > 2 km above the tTP (e.g., Bland et al., 2021).
-In situ aircraft observations, even though very accurate and highly resolved, provide profile information only during start and landing and on flight routes of commercial or research aircraft (Zahn et al., 2014; Kunz et al., 2014; Dyroff et al., 2015; Kaufmann et al., 2018).
-On the contrary, spaceborne microwave sounder provide humidity information across the entire globe but are limited in vertical resolution (e.g., Hegglin et al., 2013; Jiang et al., 2015; Khosrawi et al., 2018).
-In between the in situ and satellite observations, profile data from active and passive remote sensing instruments onboard research aircraft demonstrated the potential to characterize humidity across the tropopause (Ehret et al., 1999; Flentje et al., 2007; Woiwode et al., 2020; Schäfler et al., 2021), combining high spatial coverage, high accuracy and high vertical resolution (Bhawar et al., 2011).
-Since 2013, the active Differential Absorption Lidar (DIAL) WAter vapour and Lidar Experiment in Space (WALES; Wirth et al., 2009) has been deployed in several research campaigns onboard the HighAltitude and LOng range research aircraft (HALO; Krautstrunk and Giez, 2012) for water vapour profile measurements.
-The goal of this paper is to evaluate the LS moist bias in the ECMWF's most recent global reanalysis ERA5.
-The model analyses are compared against a comprehensive data set of water vapour profiles observed by the airborne DIAL WALES in the midlatitude UTLS.
-Collocated water vapour and ozone profiles are used to identify tropospheric, stratospheric and mixed air and to individually assess the moist bias as we suspect that mixing processes affect the vertical structure of the moist bias.
+Radiosonde or dropsonde humidity observations provide temporally continuous series of profiles at the same location, but their reliability is limited at highest altitudes (e.g., Bland et al., 2021).
+In-situ aircraft observations, even though very accurate and highly resolved, provide

+- 80 profile information only during start and landing and on flight routes of commercial or research aircraft (Zahn et al., 2014; Kunz et al., 2014; Dyroff et al., 2015; Kaufmann et al., 2018).
+On the contrary, space-borne microwave sounder provide humidity information across the entire globe but are limited in vertical resolution (e.g., Hegglin et al., 2009; Jiang et al., 2015).
+In between the in-situ and satellite observations, profile data from active and passive remote sensing instruments onboard research aircraft demonstrated the potential to characterize humidity across the tropopause (Ehret et al., 1999; Flentje et al., - 85 2007; Woiwode et al., 2020; Schäfler et al., 2021), combining high spatial coverage, high accuracy and high vertical resolution (Bhawar et al., 2011).
+Since 2013, the active Differential Absorption Lidar (DIAL) WAter vapor and Lidar Experiment in Space (WALES; Wirth et al., 2009) has been deployed in several research campaigns onboard the High-Altitude and Long-Range aircraft (HALO; Krautstrunk and Giez, 2012) for water vapor profile measurements. - The goal of this paper is to evaluate the LS moist bias in the ECMWF's most recent global reanalysis ERA5.
+We suppose that 90 potentially misrepresented mixing processes determine the vertical structure of the lower-stratospheric bias.
+To evaluate the model analyses, they are compared against a comprehensive data set of water vapor profiles observed by the airborne DIAL WALES in the mid-latitude UTLS.
+Co-located water vapor and ozone profiles are used to separate tropospheric, stratospheric and mixed air and individually assess the bias.
 The following three specific questions are addressed:

-- 1. Can the multi-campaign DIAL data set robustly quantify the LS moisture bias in ERA5? - 2.
+- 1. Does the multi-campaign DIAL data set provide information for a robust quantification of the LS moisture bias? - 2.
 What is the vertical structure of the LS moist bias in ERA5, particularly at high altitudes? - 3.
 Is the moist bias correlated to the distribution of mixed air masses in the UTLS?

-This paper is outlined as follows: Section 2 provides an overview of the water vapour DIAL observations (Sect.
+This paper is outlined as follows: Section 2 provides an overview of the water vapor DIAL observations (Sect.
 2.1), the ERA5 reanalysis (Sect.
 2.2) and the methods utilized to compare the observational and model data (Sect.
 2.3).
 In Sect.
-3.1 an example cross section of specific humidity and the bias are illustrated for a midlatitude jet stream crossing which is followed by a statistical tropopause-relative evaluation of the vertical structure of the bias and its variability in Sect.
+3.1 an example cross section of specific humidity and the bias are illustrated for a mid-latitude jet stream crossing which is followed by a statistical tropopause relative evaluation of the vertical structure of the bias and its variability in Sect.
 3.2.
+The relationship

-The relationship between the vertical structure of the moist bias and the distribution tropospheric, stratospheric and mixed air is presented in Sect.
-3. Thereafter, Sect.
+30 statistical tropopause relative evaluation of the vertical structure of the bias and its variability in Sect.
+3.2.
+The relationship between the bias and air mass classes in the UTLS is investigated in Sect.
+3.3.
+Thereafter, Sect.
 4 provides a discussion of the results.
 The key conclusions are summarized in Sect.
 5.